JumpShip

 And this is the point where you moan an say, “Oh Man, not another Ruby on Rails bandwagon jumper.”
 But Wait!
 I used to be just like you.
 And to be fair, JumpShip actually only implements the spirit of the Ruby on Rails philosophy.
 Obviously we are not Ruby developers, but ActionScript, as an object oriented language, shares the basic principals of Ruby, another object oriented language.
 So actually a lot of the core concepts behind Rails can be applied equally to ActionScript.
 But what it borrows most from it is the approach to the Model.

 Those of you familiar with MVC know that the Model is the data.
 The meat and bones.
 The problem is that in an effort to be flexible, the Model usually ends up being loosely defined and therefore very specific to each application.
-The JumpShip Framework starts with a Model that has out-of-the-box search, sort, filtering, transforming, and grouping capabilities.

 How?

-Basically, the Model represents a database table which is essentially a collection of records, all having the same fields.
+So basically the Model represents a database table which is essentially a collection of records, all having the same fields.
 It’s not hard to abstract this in Flash as a collection of Objects all having the same properties.
 Add the ability to search and sort, manipulate the columns and rows (properties and objects) and you have the the JumpShip Data Model.

 But that’s just the “M”, what about the “V” and “C”?